The APOSTLE project: Local Group kinematic mass constraints and simulation candidate selection: Local Group satellites

 The total number of satellites above a certain mass is expected to be a sensitive function of the virial masses of the primary halos \citep[see, e.g.,][]{Boylan-Kolchin2010,Wang2012a}, so we begin by considering the number of satellites whose stellar masses exceed $1.4\times 10^5 \Msun$ or, equivalently\footnote{We assume a constant mass-to-light ratio of $1$ in solar units for converting stellar masses to $V$-band luminosities.
 This is done only for simplicity, since our primary aim is to assess consistency rather than to provide quantitative predictions.
 Later work will use spectrophotometric models and internal extinction as laid out in \citet{Trayford2015}.}, that are brighter than $M_V=-8$, as a function of the virial mass ,$M_{200}$, of each host.
 This brightness limit corresponds roughly to the faintest of the ``classical'' dwarf spheroidal companions of the MW, such as Draco or Ursa Minor.
 We choose this limit because there is widespread consensus that surveys of the surroundings of the MW and M31 are complete down to that limit \citep[see, e.g.,][]{Whiting2007,McConnachie2009,McConnachie2012}.

 We compare in the top panel of Fig.~\ref{FigNSats} the number of simulated satellites within $300$ kpc of each primary galaxy to the numbers observed around the MW and M31 (shown as horizontal line segments).
 Satellite numbers correlate strongly with virial mass, as expected, and it is encouraging that the observed number of satellites of the MW and M31 (shown by short horizontal line segments in Fig.~\ref{FigNSats}) are well within the range spanned by our simulations.
-Since a lower-mass limit of $M_{\rm gal}=1.4\times 10^5\Msun$ corresponds to just a few particles at MR resolution, we repeat the exercise in the bottom panel of Fig.~\ref{FigNSats}, but for a higher mass limit; i.e., $M_{\rm gal}>5.6\times 10^5\Msun$ ($M_V<-9.5$).
+Since a lower-mass limit of $M_{\rm gal}=1.4\times 10^5\Msun$ corresponds to just a few particles at L2 resolution, we repeat the exercise in the bottom panel of Fig.~\ref{FigNSats}, but for a higher mass limit; i.e., $M_{\rm gal}>5.6\times 10^5\Msun$ ($M_V<-9.5$).
 The results in either panel are reassuringly similar.

-The impact of numerical resolution may be seen by comparing the results for the medium resolution (MR; blue ``$+$'' symbols) with those obtained for the HR (high-resolution) runs in Fig.~\ref{FigNSats} (red crosses).
+The impact of numerical resolution may be seen by comparing the results for the medium resolution (L2; blue ``$+$'' symbols) with those obtained for the L1 (high-resolution) runs in Fig.~\ref{FigNSats} (red crosses).
 On average, the number of satellites increases by only $\sim 10\%$ when increasing the mass resolution by a factor of $10$, indicating rather good convergence.
-One of the halos in HR, however, hosts almost twice as many satellites as its counterpart in MR. The reason is that a relatively large group of satellites has just crossed inside the $300$ kpc boundary of the halo in HR, but is still outside $300$ kpc in MR. (We do not consider the low-resolution LR runs in this plot because at that resolution the mass per particle is $1.5\times 10^{6}\Msun$ and satellites fainter than $M_V\sim-13$ are not resolved, see Table~\ref{TabLGSims}.)
+One of the halos in L1, however, hosts almost twice as many satellites as its counterpart in L2.
+The reason is that a relatively large group of satellites has just crossed inside the $300$ kpc boundary of the halo in L1, but is still outside $300$ kpc in L2.
+(We do not consider the low-resolution L3 runs in this plot because at that resolution the mass per particle is $1.5\times 10^{6}\Msun$ and satellites fainter than $M_V\sim-13$ are not resolved, see Table~\ref{TabLGSims}.)